JUST KEEP WALKING

 Men ought to watch out!Texting Back Neo Nazis -BBC I shared this with my youngsters.

-I was given the tip to just walk Like the guy in the song.
-Stick to your path and walk slowly ahead..
+I was given the tip to just walk like the guy in the song.
+Stick to your path and walk slowly ahead.
 I learned to stick my elbows out. on the London underground.
 London can be tough, Maybe It’s Because I’m A Londoner.
 I was actually born in Greater London and as I have said my grandfather was a Cockney.
 My connections with the London area go back hundreds of years.
 I suspect Londoners and New Yorkers have much in common, We are pretty tough.
+I thought I was oppositional defiant but mow I just think I am a Londoner.

 For a while I was able to listen to Capital Radio online.
 I have discovered the app so I can listen to Capital Radio again, I am listening right now!